fmaliha/fmaliha/README.md

 5. Performed scheduled as well as random exploratory testing to find hidden bugs to ensure product quality.
-6. Perform tests on versatile sets of browsers and their versions as well as smartphone OS and versions.
+6. Perform tests on versatile sets of browsers and their versions as well as smartphone OS and versions.<br />
 .
 Technologies used: [Cypress, JavaScript].

 - Amber IT Ltd., [Software Engineer Intern], [9/2019 - 1.2020]<br />